wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 == Description ==

-Sweet Captcha is a free captcha service putting your users and your website at first priority.
+Sweet Captcha is a free image captcha service putting your users and your website at first priority.

 Our Captcha protects your website from spam, using a fun and illustrated protecting plugin!